ChameleonCloud/docs/source/technical/networks/networks_basic.rst

 Shared Network
 --------------

 All Chameleon Projects have access to the fixed network ``sharednet1`` which is used by most experiments.
-The ``sharednet1`` is a pre-configured network shared among all Chameleon Projects with a *Subnet* whose address space is ``10.52.0.0/22`` and includes a router providing NAT access to the public Internet.
+The ``sharednet1`` is a pre-configured network shared among all Chameleon Projects with one *Subnet* and includes a *Router* providing NAT access to the public Internet.
 All instances using ``sharednet1`` can communicate directly.

 Multiple Networks
 -----------------